Hmoustapher/Ludogame_challenge/README.md

   <em>Realistic 3D dice with smooth rolling physics</em>
 </p>

+> **Note**: Replace placeholders with actual screenshots from your `C:/Users/hp/Pictures/debug/Nl_ludogamechallenge_project` folder

 ---

 ## 🙏 Acknowledgments

 This game was developed with assistance from **Grok (xAI)** for planning, debugging, and optimization.
 All code is original and contained within a single file.

 Special thanks to the **Nairaland community** for inspiring this project through the December 2025 Coding Challenge.

 ---

 ## 📄 License

 **Free and open** to use, modify, and share.
-Built with ❤️ for the **Nairaland community**.
+Built with ❤️ Open for Collaboration and work hmoustapher@gmail.com**.

 ---

 ## 🎮 Ready to Play?

 **[Download the game](./index.html)** and start playing now!